populationgenomics/metamist/db/backup/README.md

 #### Rebuild Database VM

 1. Create a new VM instance in the GCP Console.
-2. Enable storage write permissions.
+   1. Enable storage write permissions.
 On the create instance page, scroll down to Access Scopes.
 Select Set access for each API.
 Set Storage to Read/Write.
-3. Select a service account.
-The Compute Engine default service account will be selected by default.
+   2. Select the `sm-db-sa@sample-metadata.iam.gserviceaccount.com` service account.
-4. Connect to your VM
+2. Connect to your VM

    > ```bash
    > gcloud compute ssh --project=<PROJECT-NAME> >>> --zone=<ZONE> <VM-NAME>
    > ```

-5. If you enabled storage write permissions retrospectively, you may encounter `AccessDeniedException: 403 Insufficient Permission` while saving your backups to GCS in later steps.
+3. If you enabled storage write permissions retrospectively, you may encounter `AccessDeniedException: 403 Insufficient Permission` while saving your backups to GCS in later steps.
 To avoid this, remove the gsutil cache

    > ```bash
    > rm -r ~/.gsutil
    > ```

-6. If you forget to enable storage write permissions or change your service account while creating your instance, you can update these settings retrospectively.
+4. If you forget to enable storage write permissions or change your service account while creating your instance, you can update these settings retrospectively.

    > - View your instance in the GCP Console
    > - Stop your instance